What is the gut-skin axis?

 So intimate is the connection between our gut and skin microbiomes that skin can be referred to as the ‘mirror to the gut’—essentially showcasing how healthy we are on the inside.
 Studies have shown that dysbiosis (an imbalance of gut bacteria) can even lead to inflammatory conditions including rosacea, dermatitis and acne.

-“The skin is colonised by diverse microbiota just like our gut microbiome.
+“The skin is colonized by diverse microbiota just like our gut microbiome.
 This microbiome acts as a physical barrier to prevent the invasion of foreign pathogens while providing a home to the commensal bacteria,” explains Sarah.
 “Just like our gut, skin microorganisms have essential roles in protecting against invading pathogens, the education of our immune system and the breakdown of natural products.
 When the barrier is broken or out of “balance” we will suffer from skin issues.

 “The microbiome across your gut and skin work together and affect one another.
 Your gut bacteria sends messages to your brain which can translate that information into a mood (like irritability) or a feeling (like cramps), but also can change the texture and appearance of your skin.
 Your gastrointestinal health is drastically linked to your skin’s homeostasis.